kubesphere/website/content/en/docs/toolbox/auditing-operating.md

  output    | Specifies the message of alert. priority  | The priority of the rule.

  When an auditing log matched a rule in `archiving-rule` and the priority of rule is not less than `archivingPriority`, it will be stored for further use.
-When an auditing log matched a rule in `alerting-rule`, if the priority of the rule is less than `alertingPriority`, it will be stored for further use;  else it will generate an alert will be sent to the user.
+When an auditing log matched a rule in `alerting-rule`, if the priority of the rule is less than `alertingPriority`, it will be stored for further use; otherwise it will generate an alert which will be sent to the user.

 #### Rule condition